Install a New Server Certificate: Java Keystore

 Note: The path to the keystore must be specified using forward slashes or escaped backslashes.
 For example: C:/pathto/keystore or C:\\pathto\\keystore

 - Restart the server you are configuring.
-See Start and Stop the FileXpress Transfer Server and Start and Stop the FileXpress Gateway Administrator Service.
+See Start and Stop the Web Transfer Server and Start and Stop the User Manager Server.

-- Confirm that you can log on to the Transfer Client or Gateway Administrator.
-If you can't log in, or if you continue to see a certificate warning message, see Troubleshooting Server Certificate Setup.
+- Test a connection from the Transfer Client or User Manager.
+If you can't log in, or continue to see a certificate warning message, see Troubleshooting Server Certificate Setup.